BohndiekLab/OpenQPATData/README.md

 This repository contains code examples, visualization scripts, and interpolation tools to explore and utilize the dataset for algorithm development and validation in quantitative photoacoustic imaging (qPAI).

+## Authors and Affiliations

+- **Janek Gröhl**
+  Department of Physics, University of Cambridge, United Kingdom
+  Cancer Research UK Cambridge Institute, University of Cambridge, United Kingdom
+  ENI-G, a Joint Initiative of the University Medical Center Göttingen and the Max Planck Institute for Multidisciplinary Sciences, Göttingen, Germany

+- **Sandeep Kumar Kalva**
+  Institute of Pharmacology and Toxicology and Institute for Biomedical Engineering, Faculty of Medicine, University of Zurich, Switzerland
+  Institute for Biomedical Engineering, Department of Information Technology and Electrical Engineering, ETH Zurich, Switzerland
+  Department of Biosciences and Bioengineering, Indian Institute of Technology Bombay, Mumbai, India

+- **Berkan Lafci**
+  Institute of Pharmacology and Toxicology and Institute for Biomedical Engineering, Faculty of Medicine, University of Zurich, Switzerland
+  Institute for Biomedical Engineering, Department of Information Technology and Electrical Engineering, ETH Zurich, Switzerland

+- **Francesca Di Cecio**
+  Department of Physics, University of Cambridge, United Kingdom
+  Cancer Research UK Cambridge Institute, University of Cambridge, United Kingdom

+- **Ran Tao**
+  Department of Physics, University of Cambridge, United Kingdom
+  Cancer Research UK Cambridge Institute, University of Cambridge, United Kingdom

+- **Thomas R. Else**
+  Department of Physics, University of Cambridge, United Kingdom
+  Cancer Research UK Cambridge Institute, University of Cambridge, United Kingdom
+  *Now at:* Department of Bioengineering, Imperial College London, United Kingdom

+- **Lorna Wright**
+  Department of Physics, University of Cambridge, United Kingdom
+  Cancer Research UK Cambridge Institute, University of Cambridge, United Kingdom

+- **Daniel Razansky**
+  Institute of Pharmacology and Toxicology and Institute for Biomedical Engineering, Faculty of Medicine, University of Zurich, Switzerland
+  Institute for Biomedical Engineering, Department of Information Technology and Electrical Engineering, ETH Zurich, Switzerland

+- **Sarah E. Bohndiek**
+  Department of Physics, University of Cambridge, United Kingdom
+  Cancer Research UK Cambridge Institute, University of Cambridge, United Kingdom

 ## What’s in the Dataset?